stac-utils/stac-api-benchmark/README.rst

   collection queries.
 Otherwise, if there are large numbers of results for these queries, it may take a very long to paginate through them, and this doesn't necessarily reflect something a user will do in practice.
 This defaults to 10000.
-- **--features** - Only query this number of features from the feature collection inputs.
+- **--num-features** - Only query this number of features from the feature collection inputs.
 This is useful if you just want to run a quicker test with a few queries rather than the thousands in each of the features tests
+- **--num-random** - The number of random queries to run.
 - **--verbosity** - DEBUG, INFO, WARNING, ERROR, or CRITICAL to set the level of logging that will be in the output